 Izuku didn’t get a chance to reply to that as Kyoka barged in, just in time to hear the last few moments.
 She wore a one piece, sort of, although it wasn’t a style Izuku had ever seen.
 Not that he had much experience with girls in swimsuits, admittedly, but the way the semi-shiny black one piece had bits cut out of it and other bits connected to one another by steel loops, with the words, Punk For Life on the front certainly gave it a unique feel.

 She slapped Tenya lightly on the shoulder, grinning as she stepped past him, blushing a bit as she saw Izuku stare at her, a blush on his own face at her appearance.
-That, well that felt just as good as the appreciative look she got from Momo earlier on her sense of style.
+That, well, that felt just as good as the appreciative look she got from Momo earlier on her sense of style.
 “That’s the spirit!
 Now come on, Zuk, let’s get you some sun, too.”

 Izuku tried to protest, but Kyoka was already pushing him away from the wheel, letting Tenya take his place.
 Seconds later, Izuku didn’t really know where to look as he and the other boys were forced to lay out or in Izuku’s case, simply sit out in the sun with the girls.
 The girls had spread out so that no matter where he looked, there was a girl who he really should not let himself think about in that way.